 Any time you add a new supplement to your regimen, give it several weeks to work.
 Be sure to drink plenty of water with your probiotics and constipation should ease or lessen after a week or two.

-There really is no best time to take probiotics.
-We recommend taking probiotics at the same time every day to get into a routine.
+There really is no best time to take probiotic supplements.
+We recommend taking probiotic supplements at the same time every day to get into a routine.
 You may want to take them on an empty stomach, either first thing in the morning or just before bed.
 Some people find supplements are better taken with a small snack to prevent stomach upset.

 Many people find Dr. Ohhira’s probiotics offer rapid relief of occasional heartburn, bloating, and gas.
-Others find they must take it every day for a week or two before seeing consistent improvement.
+Others find they must take it every day for a week or two before seeing consistent improvement and other health benefits.
 Your results will vary.

 Subscribe to save 10% off your first order.